 where $\mathbf{x}\triangleq (x_v)_{v\in \overline{\mathcal{V}}}$, $\mathbf{y}\triangleq (y_{k,v})_{k\in\mathcal{K},v\in \overline{\mathcal{V}}}$, $\mathbf{t}_\mathbf{h}\triangleq (t_{\mathbf{h},v})_{v\in \overline{\mathcal{V}}}$, $\mathbf{p}_\mathbf{h}\triangleq (p_{\mathbf{h},v})_{v\in \overline{\mathcal{V}}}$ and $\beta\geq 1$ is the corresponding weight factor for the $K$ users.
 Note that $\beta >1 $ means imposing a higher cost on the energy consumptions for user devices due to their limited battery powers.
 The average weighted sum energy consumption per time slot is given by

-In Section~\ref{Part I}, we would like to minimize the average weighted sum energy consumption for given quality requirements of all users.
-In Section~\ref{Part II}, we would like to maximize the total utility under the energy consumption constraints at the server and each user.
+In Section~\ref{Part I}, we shall minimize the average weighted sum energy consumption for given quality requirements of all users.
+In Section~\ref{Part II}, we shall maximize the total utility under the energy consumption constraints at the server and each user.